Building with RAG

 How it works:

-• Retrieval: Given a query, search for the most relevant content in an external database.
+• Retrieval: Given a question, the system searches an external database for the most relevant content.

-• Augmented Generation: Pass the retrieved context—along with the query—to the LLM, which synthesizes a response grounded in real evidence.
+• Augmented Generation: The retrieved context, along with the user’s query, is passed to the language model, which crafts a response using this evidence.

 Why Use RAG?